Signed in as:

 MY MENTORS AND PARTNERS IN THE MUSIC INDUSTRY

-I’m so blessed and thankful for the talent and opportunities the Lord has given me personally.
-Even so, I humbly recognize I can never complete my music projects alone, and am so grateful for the love and support of my wife, Melanie, and our two children, Rachel and Matthew.
+I’m thankful for the talent and opportunities the Lord has given me personally.
+Even so, I humbly recognize I never complete my music projects alone, and am so grateful for the love and support of my wife, Melanie, and our two children, Rachel and Matthew.
 I especially acknowledge my friends and colleagues who have mentored me and/or partnered with me, and who care deeply about what I do with my music, and how I go about doing it:

 IOWA ROCK ’N ROLL HALL OF FAME INDUCTEE